How to Homestead – A Guide for Beginners

 Mom used to keep a scrap bag of completely worn out clothes to patch other clothes.
 I do the same thing.
 Grandma made many of their clothes from scratch, including flour sack dresses for my mom.

-I have friends who do beautiful work with yarn and fabrics, plus there are other local artisans who show at craft fairs and some small local stores.
+I have friends who do beautiful work with yarn and fabrics, plus there are other local artisans who sell handmade goods.

 While more expensive up front, quality handmade goods will generally outlast and outperform their cheaper retail counterparts.
 If you make items yourself, you can enjoy the quality for the cost of your time and materials.

-If you're not up to tackling more projects, shopping for used clothing can stretch your budget.
-Sometimes find some real gems, too.
-Older clothing was often better made than some of the current see through, poorly made junk now available.
+If you’re not up to tackling more projects, shopping for used clothing can stretch your budget.
+Sometimes you can find some real gems, too.
+Older clothing was often better made than some of the current see-through, poorly made junk now available.

 knitting socks